Carnagion/dissertation/diss/diss.typ

 == Impact

-The results discussed in @section:compare-deice clearly show that the objective values achieved by integrated de-icing are _no worse_ than those achieved by decomposed de-icing, and are often significantly better, even when a rolling horizon is involved.
+The results discussed in @section:compare-deice clearly show that the objective values achieved by integrated de-icing are no worse than those achieved by decomposed de-icing, and are often significantly better, even when a rolling horizon is involved.
+@table:cplex-branch-bound-heathrow-results confirms that integrated de-icing indeed achieves optimal values for the objective function considered here when used without a rolling horizon.

 #todo("Write more about impact of results")